mkatto/CS4641_Group3/README.md

 Economic recessions can have a major negative impact on countries and their citizens.
 If we can learn which combination of economic indicators can predict a recession and increased unemployment, then governments and people can use this information to better prepare for a downturn and inform economic policy makers.

 ## The Dataset
 We got our data set from the [Heritage Foundation](https://www.heritage.org/index/explore?view=by-region-country-year&u=637302137906965144).
-The dataset contains thirteen indices of economic freedom for each year.
+The dataset contains thirteen indexes of economic freedom for each year.
 These indices include Property Rights, Judicial Effectiveness, Government Integrity, Tax Burden, Government Spending, Fiscal Health, Business Freedom, Labor Freedom, Monetary Freedom, Trade Freedom, Investment Freedom and Financial Freedom.
+The Heritage Foundation records these indexes from over 150 countries, with some indexes dating back to 1995 for some of the countries.

 ![Heritage Foundation Dataset](HeritageFoundation2006_2020overallscore.jpg)